-Leeds Mental Health Directory provides useful information and contact details of mental health organisations in Leeds.
+Mental health information for everyone in Leeds - Mindewell provides useful information and contact details of mental health organisations in Leeds.

 Online tools to help you

-- The Counselling Directory can be used to search for qualified counsellors and psychotherapists local to you.
+Counselling Directory can be used to search for qualified counsellors and psychotherapists local to you

-- The Leeds and York Partnership NHS Foundation Trust provides specialist mental health services to people in Leeds.
+Leeds and York Partnership NHS Foundation Trust provides specialist mental health services to people in Leeds

-- The Leeds Dual Diagnosis Project is a multi-agency network which aims to improve access to treatment and outcomes for people with complex needs in Leeds.
-Their website has information on care pathways including who to refer to and when to refer, as well as local policies and protocols relating to care coordination.
+Leeds Dual Diagnosis Project is a multi-agency network which aims to improve access to treatment and outcomes for people with complex needs in Leeds.
+Their website has information on care pathways including who to refer to and when to refer, as well as local policies and protocols relating to care coordination

-- The One You Leeds website contains information on the variety of mental health services available.
-There is also an explanation of your options and rights when it comes to mental health aftercare.
+One You Leeds website contains information on the variety of mental health services available.
+There is also an explanation of your options and rights when it comes to

 - If you are concerned about the impact of your own or someone else's mental health on the ability to make certain decisions (for example, on complex financial matters), the NHS Choices website has information about the